 Students may continue in the major by accomplishing the following:

-(A) Receiving a minimum grade of C in SW 315: Introduction to Social Work and SW 321: Human Behavior and the Social Environment I. These are the first two courses that students are allowed to take beginning in their sophomore year.
+(A) Receiving a minimum grade of “C” in SW 201: Introduction to Social Work, SW 321: Human Behavior and the Social Environment I, and SW 330: Human Diversity in Social Work Practice.
+These are the first three courses that students are allowed to take beginning in their sophomore year.

-(B) Achieving a minimum grade of C in all social work courses.
-No social work course may be repeated more than once.
+(C) Achieving a minimum grade of “C” in all social work courses; no social work course may be repeated more than once.

-(C) Obtaining a minimum grade of C in prerequisite social work courses prior to enrolling in a social work course at the next level.
+(D) Obtaining a minimum grade of “C” in prerequisite social work courses prior to enrolling in a social work course at the next level.

-(D) Completing all lower level graduation requirements prior to entering SW 436, SW 437, or SW 438.
+(E) Completing all lower level graduation requirements prior to entering SW 436: Social Work Practice II, SW 437: Social Work Practice III, or SW 438: Social Work Practice IV.

 Academic and Professional Reasons for